pfwd/talk-code-with-confidence-using-phpcs/src/slides.md

 # Recommendations for legacy projects

 <!--
-- Choose to use PHPCS or PHP CS
+- Choose to use PHP_CodeSniffer or PHP CS
 - Investigate which conventions are currently in use
 - Get an agreement with the team as to which conventions to use/drop
 - If anything needs to be ignored then write a ticket and add the ticket reference into the comment.